mrahbar/my-bloody-hetzner-sb-notifier/Readme.md

 The aim of my-bloody-hetzner-sb-notifier is a simple CLI to fetch the current Hetzner Serverbörse deals and filter them according to CLI parameters sorted by score.

-The score is calculated from the amount of HDD space as well as RAM and CPU-Benchnmark for better comparability.
+For each offer a score is calculated from the amount of HDD space as well as RAM and CPU-Benchnmark for better comparability.

 The CLI interface looks like this:
 ````
 Usage of hetzner-sb-notifier:
-  -alert-on-score int
+  -min-cpu-benchmark int
-    	set alert on score
+    	set min benchmark
-  -max-benchmark int
+  -max-cpu-benchmark int
     	set max benchmark (default 20000)
   -max-hdd-count int
     	set max hdd count (default 15)